jpbs18/Connect4Logic/README.md

 # Connect4Logic

+## Motivation

-Four in a row project, was created for a MindSwap project developed by Carla Pereira, João Santos and Luís.
+Connect4Logic was created for a MindSwap project developed by Carla Pereira, João Santos and Luís Ribeiro.
-The project was build using Java language in IntelliJ IDE.
+The project was built using Java language in IntelliJ IDE.
 The main objective was to build a piece of software where you could run a multiplayer game using multithreading and a TCP protocol.

-## Motivation

-Four in a row project, was created for a MindSwap project developed by Carla, João and Luís.

-## Build Status

-Bugs to be solved:
-You save the opponents play, when is not your go, if for mistake you insert the collum and save it for the your turn it self;
-If someone plays before his turn, the game saves that move and accept it, right after the current player makes his move.

 ## Code Style

-There were applied a Client server pattern were you could run the game itself and interact between the players.
+It was applied a Client server pattern were you could run the game and allow interaction between the players.

 ## Screenshots